 NJCEP is a signature initiative of the BPU that promotes increased energy efficiency ("EE"); the use of clean, renewable sources of energy, including solar and wind ("RE"); and distributed energy resources ("DER").
-The results for New Jersey are a stronger economy, less pollution, lower costs, and reduced demand for electricity.
+The results for New Jersey are a stronger economy, less pollution, lower costs, and reduced demand for electricity and natural gas.
 NJCEP offers financial incentives, programs, and services for residential, commercial, and governmental customers.

-Additionally, in fiscal year 21 ("FY21"), the Office of Clean Energy Equity ("OCEE") was added to the DCE.
-The OCEE is charged with overseeing the development and implementation of clean energy policies, technologies, and programs, including EE programs, to better serve New Jersey's overburdened communities ("OBC") and to ensure equitable participation in clean energy programs and distribution of related benefits.
-Working with other BPU teams, the OCEE will develop and implement programs through an equity lens, while leveraging the many existing DCE programs that aim to serve OBC.
+Additionally, in fiscal year 2021 ("FY21"), the Office of Clean Energy Equity ("OCEE") was added to the DCE.
+The OCEE is charged with overseeingoversees the development and implementation of clean energy policies, technologies, and programs, including workforce development and EE programs, to better serve New Jersey's overburdened communities ("OBC") and to ensure equitable participation in clean energy programs and distribution of related benefits.
+Working with other BPU teams, the OCEE will-is ensuring that programs are developed and implemented programs through an equity lens, while leveraging the many existing DCE programs that aim to serve OBC.